MAT 20/20: looking to the future, learning from the best

-(ii) Where to start?
-Leading MAT – moving from audit to implementation and evaluation.
+(ii) Self-evaluation - where to start with MAT: Moving from audit to implementation.
 Practical tools and strategic insights for developing high-quality MAT provision.

-(iii) Managing challenging learning – differentiation and the MAT learner: The principles of designing challenging learning activities and managing the classroom environment to optimise achievement for all.
+(iii) Managing challenging learning (primary): The principles of designing challenging learning activities and managing the classroom environment to optimise achievement for all.

-(vi) From learner voice to learner leadership: How successful schools move beyond learner voice to learners as active collaborators in schools’ vision, values, curriculum and pedagogy.
+(vi) From learner voice to learner leadership: : How schools engage learners as active collaborators in vision, values, curriculum and pedagogy.

 Ask the experts: Q&A panel – perspectives on MAT (questions in advance and from the floor)